 Truck driver always need to be 100 percent behind the wheel.
 These vehicles are much more difficult to handle than smaller passenger vehicles.

-If you or a loved one has been the victim of an accident, contact us at 1-800-804-2004 for a free and confidential consultation to discuss your rights.
+If you or a loved one has been the victim of an accident, contact us at 1-800-804-2004 for a confidential consultation to discuss your rights.

 More Blog Entries: